Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: Conclusion

 \section{Conclusion}

-Prediction markets are powerful information aggregation mechanisms, but their power is not uniform.
-This paper shows, using data from two structurally different exchanges, that calibration varies systematically across knowledge domains, time horizons and trade sizes.
-Four components account for 87.3\% of this variation on Kalshi, and the dominant pattern, political underconfidence, replicates on Polymarket.
+Prediction markets are useful information aggregation mechanisms, but their calibration is conditional.
+Using data from Kalshi and Polymarket, this paper shows that calibration varies systematically across event domains, time-to-resolution and trade size.
+A five-term descriptive decomposition accounts for 87.3\% of Kalshi cell-level slope variation in sample and 71.5\% in a leave-one-cell-out check.

-All crowds share a tendency toward the favourite--longshot bias at long horizons, with prices compressed toward 50\%, understating the probability of favoured outcomes.
-But some crowds, particularly those trading on political events, exhibit this compression at nearly every horizon, and it is most pronounced among the traders who wager most heavily.
-This is interpreted as bilateral cancellation, in which opposing partisan bets pull prices toward 50\%.
-This interpretation is consistent with the broader behavioural finance literature on how probability weighting distorts risk assessment \citep{kahneman1979prospect,tversky1992advances}.
-Cross-platform evidence supports this interpretation.
-The domain-level bias replicates on Polymarket, but the trade-size amplification does not, consistent with pseudonymous blockchain trading fragmenting whale positions.
-Other crowds, those trading on weather, display the opposite bias at short horizons, over-reacting to signals and pushing prices too far.
-Sports crowds, anchored by continuous information and disciplined by professional participants, come closest to the calibration ideal at short-to-medium horizons.

-These findings have practical consequences.
-Millions of people now consult prediction markets.
-If they take prices at face value, they are systematically misled, and the direction of their error depends on what they are looking at.
-In political markets, the true probability of the favoured outcome is substantially higher than the price suggests.
-In short-horizon weather markets, it may be lower.

-The wisdom of crowds is real, but it has a structure.
-Understanding that structure is essential for using it wisely.
+The most stable result is political underconfidence: political prices are often compressed toward 50\%, and this domain-level pattern is also visible on Polymarket.
+The trade-size result is more institution-specific.
+Large Kalshi political trades are associated with additional compression, and this association survives market-clustered and exact-timestamp burst checks, but the corresponding Polymarket estimate is smaller and sensitive to the unified data snapshot.

+For users of prediction markets, the implication is practical but limited: raw prices should not be treated as context-free probabilities.
+Domain, horizon and trading concentration provide useful information about how much recalibration may be needed.